 Watch this short tour to get an overview of the MMLL Library collections!

 All materials in the MMLL Library are labeled by classmark, which is a combination of letters and numbers, often separated by dots (for example, R7.TOLS.1, L24A.B.54, etc.).

-When you search for an item in iDiscover, you will see the item location (library it is in) and its classmark.
+When you search for an item in iDiscover, it will display the item location (the library it is in) and its classmark.

-When you click on the link showing availability ("Available at..."), you will see more information about the item.
+When you click on the link showing availability ("Available at..."), you will access more information about the item.

 Classmarks of the items correspond to the specific language or subject collection in the library - you can download a floor guide that will show you the first letter for each collection.
 If the item classmark starts with zero, it is a referencing item, and it cannot be borrowed.

 The Beit Library, on the third floor of the MMLL Library, was founded by a donation from Sir Otto John Beit (1865-1930) and celebrated its centenary in November 2013.
 The Library is especially strong on the history of the German language and on literature of the classical period (notably Goethe) and of the nineteenth century.
 It also includes books on philosophy, history, art and a major collection of reference works.
 It is open to readers during MMLL Library opening hours.

 The Reserve Room contains a good selection of books pre-1900 in most of the languages supported by the library.

 The library holds more than 5,000 DVDs.
 The collection was initiated to support the teaching and learning of the Centre for Film and Screen, located within the Faculty, but has grown substantially from that initial remit into a complete research collection on Film and TV Studies.